fredscheit/fred/README.md

-This is my family website.
+This is the startpage to my family website.